 Two large radiators mounted at the front are fed by the air scoops and cool the fuel cell block.
 A central duct between the radiators channels air along the sides of the cabin and cools the motors.

 Pininfarina says the powertrain has taken two years to develop and test, and claims that the H2 Speed is “the first hydrogen high-performance track car in the world.”

-The company behind the hydrogen power unit, GreenGT, has specialised in the design, production and development of sustainable propulsion systems and high power performances since 2008.
+The company behind the hydrogen fuel cell power unit, Green GT, has specialised in the design, production and development of sustainable propulsion systems and high power performances since 2008.